sunkavallivijay/microservicesExample/README.md

 - Calling Stock service endpoint through Zuul proxy url: http://localhost:8761/api/stock-service/rest/stock/
 - Calling DB Service through zuul proxy: http://localhost:8761/api/db-service/rest/db/
 * Note: In zuul proxy url, */api* is configured in zuul config with routes configuration pointing to the other service url's.
-* Zuul knows which service the call should be routed basing on the part after '/api' i.e. '/stock-service' and 'db-service' which are names of other service applications and are as configured in zuul config.
+* Zuul knows which service the call should be routed basing on the part after '/api' i.e. '/stock-service' and '/db-service' which are names of other service applications and are as configured in zuul config (check yml file of eureka project).